Introduction to HS Codes and Why They Are Needed

 For marketplaces, the benefits are clear.
 If people buy goods from your online store, and there are issues with delivery, it is likely, the customer will blame you.

 And avoid buying things from your website in the future.
-So for online shops, it is a matter of trust and reputations to have a system in place that makes shipping goods across borders as smooth and fast as possible.
+So for online shops, it is a matter of trust and reputation to have a system in place that makes shipping goods across borders as smooth and fast as possible.

 For postal companies and logistics firms, the need for an efficient HS allocation system is vital as well.
-As a huge number of parcels, would slow down operations completely.
+As a huge number of parcels would slow down operations completely.
 And in turn, make it much harder to grow or even keep a business running.